SkylineCommunications/dataminer-docs/dataminer-overview/DevOps Enablement/What_is_DataMiner_DevOps_Enablement.md

 People who are embedded in the operations team leverage their skills towards evolving the DataMiner solution of the user continuously in an agile fashion and with a focus on maximum value delivery toward the business.

-But on an equal level, DataMiner DevOps Enablement also encompasses the necessary consultancy and guidance for the setup of a professional industry standard CI/CD ecosystem that extends the DataMiner platform towards tooling such as code repositories, DataMiner Integration Studio, DataMiner CI/CD Services, and more.
+But on an equal level, DataMiner DevOps Enablement also encompasses the necessary consultancy and guidance for the setup of a professional industry-standard CI/CD ecosystem that extends the DataMiner platform towards tooling such as code repositories, DataMiner Integration Studio, DataMiner CI/CD Services, and more.

 Every DevOps Enablement undertaking is tailored to the specific environment and objectives, also considering the specific role, profile, and ambitions of the individuals involved.